Vikasbadliwal/Vidyarthi-Vikas/Playbook/playbook.md

 # 1. Introduction

-Ansible Playbooks are used to automate configuration and deployment tasks.
+This documentation provides a step-by-step overview of Ansible Playbook Continuous Integration (CI).

-Since playbooks are maintained as code, they should be validated whenever changes are made. **Continuous Integration (CI)** helps automatically test Ansible Playbooks before they are used for deployment.
+It explains how Ansible Playbooks can be automatically validated using syntax checking and Ansible Lint whenever changes are pushed to a Git repository.

-This documentation explains how Ansible Playbooks can be validated using **syntax checking and linting** to identify issues early and maintain code quality.
+The documentation also covers the CI workflow, playbook testing, implementation, and validation process to identify issues early and ensure playbooks are ready for deployment.

 ---